merklejerk/topic-tangle/README.md

 # Topic Tangle

 Topic Tangle is an application for easily organizing and inspiring group discussions.
-Organizers create a room of topics where users can choose which they're interested in.
+Organizers create a room of topics where users choose which ones they're interested in.
 Afterwards, the app will create breakout groups based on users' overlapping topics and provide LLM-generated icebreaker questions.

 ## Project Layout